-Strangely, the choice of John Muir as the route name provoked wide debate on how a name normally associated with wild places in Scotland and iconic landscapes in the USA, like Yosemite and beyond, could be promoted in central Scotland.
+When the John Muir Way was first created, the choice of John Muir as the route name actually provoked some debate on how a name normally associated with wild places in Scotland and iconic landscapes in the USA, like Yosemite and beyond, could be promoted in central Scotland.
+In fact, his message about the importance for human wellbeing of connecting with nature is needed even more in areas that are no longer 'wild'.
 Given that John Muir was born in Scotland, it's ironic that his achievements and philosophy are not better understood and celebrated in the country where he spent his childhood.
 As the longest journey begins with the shortest step, encouraging Scots to engage with nature on their doorstep could awaken interest and respect for John Muir's wider philosophy.

 Fittingly, given the man's tireless campaigning and work ethic, John Muir died in Los Angeles on Christmas Eve 1914, his hospital bed covered with manuscript pages from a book he was preparing.
 The New York Times described him as "one of the greatest thinkers of America", and added "some inkling of the man's greatness and versatility can be gleaned from a glance at the names of the lasting friends he made among the great men of the country.
 The most intimate of these included several presidents, among them Taft, Roosevelt and Woodrow Wilson."